ahmed-khalil-hafsi/P2Predict/README.md

 To use P2Predict, follow these steps:

 ### 0. Install dependencies
-   - Install the required dependencies listed in the `Dependencies` section.
+   - Install the required dependencies by involking `pip install -r requirements.txt`

 ### 1. Prepare the data for training
    - Ensure your data is in a CSV format.